CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 BENCHMARK(baseMod)->Apply(custom_args);
 ```

-We create a vector of input integers using a uniform random distribution (of numbers between 0 and 255), another vector for our output results, then run our benchmark.
-In the benchmark loop where we're collecting timing data (`for (auto _ : s )`), we simply perform the modulo on each input element, then store ther result in the output.
+We create a vector of input integers using a uniform random distribution (with numbers between 0 and 255), an output vector of the same size, then we run our benchmark.
+In the benchmark loop where we are collecting timing data (`for (auto _ : s )`), we simply perform perform a modulo on each input element, then store ther result in the output.

 The benchmark uses argument pairs to test all possible combinations of vector sizes (16, 64, 256, 1024), and ceilings for our modulo (32, 128, 224).
-The modulo value were selected based on the input random number rang (0-255).
-With %32, most of the numbers are greater than 32.
+The ceiling values were selected based on our input data range (0-255).
+With a ceiling of 32, most (7/8) of the numbers are greater than 32.
 With %128, half the possible input numbers are greater than or equal to 128, and half are below.
-With 224, most of the input numbers are less than 224.
+With 224, most (7/8) of the input numbers are less than 224.

 Here is the input function that generates these custom arguments.